jcorrell35/captr-game/README.md

-to run the following code:
+To run the game you first need to install [npm](https://www.npmjs.com/) and [vite](https://formulae.brew.sh/formula/vite).
+Then run the following code:
 `npm run dev`

 ***TODO***